tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 (science, engineering, and technology), proposal teams, science definition teams, and mission and instrument teams.

+### Ground-based observations focused projects
+Proposals that support the acquisition and analysis of scientific data from ground-based telescopes are solicited.
+Such ground-based measurements must directly support the analysis and/or interpretation of TESS scientific data.
+Up to $500,000 is anticipated to be available to programs that focus on ground-based observing.
+Ground-based focused proposals should be identified in ARK/RPS as such and will be reviewed in a panel separately from other proposals submitted to the TESS GI program.
+All size programs are encouraged, and proposers should identify their program as a Small or Large program.

+### Joint HST and Swift programs
+To foster correlative observations, TESS has established joint observing programs with the Hubble Space Telescope (HST) and the Neil Gehrels Swift Observatory.

+Proposals for joint HST observations should be submitted through the HST GO program and the TESS targets will be recommended by that review.

+The TESS Guest Investigator program can also award Swift observations through a joint program with the Swift mission.
+Observing time under this program will be awarded only to proposals that require use of both observatories to meet the primary science goals.
+Up to 100 ks Swift time will be available through this program.
+TESS GI funding is available to successful U.S.-based investigators who request Swift observing time through the TESS GI process.
+No funds will be awarded from the Swift project for joint investigations proposed to this TESS program element.
+These proposals will be evaluated for on their technical feasibility by members of the Swift team.
+Proposers should consult the [Swift website](https://swift.gsfc.nasa.gov/) for information on Swift.

 ### Availability of funds

-It is anticipated that up to $2.5M in Cycle 2 will be available through this solicitation for the support of approximately 30 Guest Investigations.
+It is anticipated that up to $3.0M in Cycle 3 will be available through this solicitation.
 Note that additional unfunded Guest Investigation targets may be selected and observed, if target resources permit.
-TESS 2-minute cadence observations are open to all scientists at U.S. or non-U.S. institutions.
+TESS 2-minute and 20-second cadence observations are open to all scientists at U.S. or non-U.S. institutions.
 TESS GI funding is open to all individuals who are identified as Principal Investigators and employed at U.S. institutions.
 Scientists participating in the TESS mission, including members of the Follow-up Team, are permitted to propose to the GI program and are subject to the same program rules as the rest of the science community.

-There are typically two categories of TESS GI proposals; investigators are free to select the category that best reflects their scope of their proposed work.
-The dollar amounts assigned to each proposal category are typical award amounts and not upper limits.
+There are typically three categories of TESS GI proposals; investigators are free to select the category that best reflects their scope of their proposed work.
+The dollar amounts assigned to each proposal category are maximum award amounts.

- * Small proposals - proposals of limited scope that have typical budgets of approximately $50,000.
+ * Small proposals - proposals of limited scope that have maximum budgets $50,000.
  * Large proposals - proposals of wide-ranging scope and science yield.
-Large proposals must deliver a clear benefit for the broader scientific community and have typical budgets of approximately $200,000.
+Large proposals must deliver a clear benefit for the broader scientific community and have maximum budgets of $200,000.
+ * Key projects - large multi-year programs with very broad scope and budgets of up to $200,000 per year.
+We anticipate awarding at least one Key Project that proposes many tens of thousands of 2-minute cadence targets.

 Funding for selected programs typically starts upon availability of data to the public archive at [MAST](data-access.html).
 Note that there is no exclusive use period associated with any TESS data.

+### Shared risk science
+The 10-minute FFI cadence and 20-second cadence mode for individual targets are "shared risk" observations.
+"Shared risk" means that details of the instrument and pipeline performance for these observing modes has not been fully tested at the time of the release of this call.
+These shared risk modes are not guaranteed to be available for the entire duration of Cycle 3, and the quality of the shared risk data returned to PIs may not meet expectations.
+These modes will be made available for science as soon as is feasible after the start of Cycle 3.

+Proposers wishing to utilize 10-minute FFI cadence or 20-second cadence observing modes during Cycle 3 must identify the impact upon their science goals if only 30-minute FFIs and 2-minute cadence modes are available at the time of the observations.
+If the program cannot achieve its science goals without 20-second cadence or 10- minute FFI modes, this must be stated.

 ### Eligibility

 Application to the TESS GI program is typically open to all investigators, including those from outside the U.S. under NASA's no-exchange-of-funds policy.

 Investigators who are not affiliated with a U.S. institution are not eligible for funding through this program, but may submit proposals that will be reviewed and ranked along with eligible proposals for the purpose of allocating targets.

 Funding through the NASA TESS GI Program is available only to scientists at U.S. institutions who are identified as the Principal Investigators (PIs).
 U.S. based Co-Investigators (Co-Is) on foreign-led proposals do not qualify for funding.
 Funding for accepted target proposals will be initiated only after the relevant observations have begun.
 Proposers from non-U.S. institutions are strongly encouraged to include a letter of commitment promising financial support.

 In accordance with Public Law 113--76, Division B, Title V, Section 532, NASA cannot support bilateral participation, collaboration, or coordination with China or any Chinese-owned company or entity, whether funded or performed under a no-exchange-of-funds arrangement.
 See Section III(c) of the ROSES-2016 NRA for more information on these restrictions.

+The PI of a Phase-1 proposal does not need to be the same as the Phase-2 budget proposal.
+A Phase-1 PI is not required to be eligible to hold a grant at their institution as the Phase-2 PI need to be the same person.
+This enables junior scientists to PI Phase-1 proposals.

 ## Target selection